brainworxx/kreXX-TYPO3-Extension/Documentation/TipsTricks/Limitations/Index.rst

 Headers already send
 ^^^^^^^^^^^^^^^^^^^^

 When debugging, you may encounter the error message :literal:`Headers already send`.
-This means that PHP has already sent some data to the browser, and kreXX is trying to send some more, causing this.
+This means that kreXX has already sent some data to the browser, and TYPO3 is trying to send the header, causing this.

 The solution is simple: Try other output methods.

-You can change the output methods in the backend settings.
+You can change the output methods in the backend settings: :ref:`backend`